cambridge-cares/TheWorldAvatar/Agents/InequalityIndexCalculationAgent/python_scripts/README.md

 The code and data collected in this folder is dedicated to reproduce the figures in **[Preprint 323](https://como.ceb.cam.ac.uk/preprints/323/): Impact of heat pumps and future energy prices on regional inequalities.**

 ## Data
-Please download the data (there should be two folders called `Data` and `GB_shapefile` respectively) from the project folder in the the archive for preprint 323 (available on request from the corresponding author) and use it to replace the contents of the `./Data` and `./GB_shapefile` fiolders.
+Please download the data (there should be two folders called `Data` and `GB_shapefile` respectively) from the project folder in the archive for preprint 323 (available on request from the corresponding author) and use it to replace the contents of the `./Data` and `./GB_shapefile` folders.

 ## Project structure
 Once the data has been sorted, the project should be organised as follows: